How to disable Intel Turbo Boost on Microsoft Surface with powercfg command

 Power Scheme GUID: 381b4222-f694-41f0-9685-ff5bb260df2e (Balanced) GUID Alias: SCHEME_BALANCED Subgroup GUID: 54533251-82be-4824-96c1-47b60b740d00 (Processor power management) GUID Alias: SUB_PROCESSOR Power Setting GUID: be337238-0d82-4146-a960-4f3749d470c7 (Processor performance boost mode) GUID Alias: PERFBOOSTMODE Possible Setting Index: 000 Possible Setting Friendly Name: Disabled Possible Setting Index: 001 Possible Setting Friendly Name: Enabled Possible Setting Index: 002 Possible Setting Friendly Name: Aggressive Possible Setting Index: 003 Possible Setting Friendly Name: Efficient Enabled Possible Setting Index: 004 Possible Setting Friendly Name: Efficient Aggressive Possible Setting Index: 005 Possible Setting Friendly Name: Aggressive At Guaranteed Possible Setting Index: 006 Possible Setting Friendly Name: Efficient Aggressive At Guaranteed Current AC Power Setting Index: 0x00000002 Current DC Power Setting Index: 0x00000002

-- To disable Intel Turbo Boost while on battery (DC Power) enter:
+- To disable Intel Turbo Boost while on battery (DC Power), type the following:

 powercfg -setdcvalueindex scheme_current sub_processor perfboostmode 0